A Benchmark for Point Clouds Registration Algorithms: The Datasets

 \subsection{Final remarks on the datasets}

-With these four groups of sequences, we aim at covering the vast array of possible uses for point clouds registration algorithms for localization and mapping: indoor, outdoor rural, urban, unstructured, structured, and also between clouds with different characteristics. \Cref{tab:datasets}, describes the datasets that compose our benchmark, while \cref{tab:char} summarises the characteristics of the various datasets we used and highlights how no single one meets all requirements.
+With these four groups of sequences, we aim at covering the large variety of possible uses for point clouds registration algorithms for localization and mapping: indoor, outdoor rural, urban, unstructured, structured, and also between clouds with different characteristics. \Cref{tab:datasets} describes the datasets that compose our benchmark, while \cref{tab:char} summarises the characteristics of the various datasets we used and highlights how no single one meets all requirements.